 You might notice your gums bleed a little when you first start flossing.
 This is probably just a sign that you are doing a good job of dislodging plaque, and the bleeding should subside after a few days of doing it.
 If it continues, it may be that you need to change your technique or use a different product.
 Speak to your dentist if this is the case.

-Cleaning around braces
+Cleaning around braces and bridges

 Cleaning your teeth gets more complicated if you are wearing any style of fixed braces.
-You can’t slide anything all the way down the gap between your teeth since the archwire is in the way.
+You can't slide anything all the way down the gap between your teeth since the archwire is in the way.
+Dental bridges present a similar problem as the teeth are joined together.

 Products for better flossing